scomup/MathematicalRobotics/docs/rotation.md

 \tag{8}
 $$

 The exponential sum formula is also applicable to skew-symmetric matrix.
-Now, the above exponential map can transform a 3d vector into a rotation matrix.
+Now, the exponential map (8) or (9) can transform a 3d vector into a rotation matrix.

 $$
 R(\omega)